techtown-training/microservices-bootcamp/exercise/aws/ecr/pullImageFromRegistry.md

 docker image rm nginx:1.17
 ~~~

+## Pull and Run image from ECR as container

 Now let's pull and run an image based on the image we pushed to the ECR, notice it pulling the image from the ECR:

 ~~~shell